Fenethylline: Abuse and illegal trade

 Abuse of fenethylline using the former brand name Captagon is common in the Middle East, and counterfeit versions of the drug continue to be available despite its illegality.
 Fenethylline is much less common outside of the Middle East, to the point that police may not recognize the drug.
 Fenethylline production and export were a significant industry sponsored by Bashar al-Assad's government, with revenue from its exports contributing more than 90% of its foreign currency.
 After the fall of al-Assad's government in Syria, Captagon trade fell by around 90%.
 The Assad regime's annual fenethylline revenues were estimated to have been worth US$57 billion in 2022, about three times the total trade of the entire Mexican illicit drug market.
+Later research demonstrated that this assistance, largely the financing of production and sponsoring networks of drug dealers, was undertaken through the former Assad regime's Military Intelligence Directorate (Syria).
+In July 2019 in Lebanon, captagon was sold for $1.50 to $2.00 a pill.
+In 2021 in Syria, low-quality pills were sold locally for less than $1, while high-quality pills are increasingly smuggled abroad and may cost upwards of $14 each in Saudi Arabia.

 Many of these counterfeit "Captagon" tablets contain other amphetamine derivatives that are easier to produce, but are pressed and stamped to look like Captagon pills.
 Some counterfeit Captagon pills analysed do contain fenethylline, indicating that illicit production of the drug continues to take place.
 These illicit pills often contain "a mix of amphetamines, caffeine and various fillers", which are sometimes referred to as "captagon" (with a lowercase "c").

-Fenethylline is a popular drug in West Asia, and American media outlet CNN reported in 2015 that it is allegedly used by militant groups in Syria.
-Later research demonstrated that it was the former Syrian government of Bashar al-Assad that has been financing production and sponsoring networks of its drug dealers in coordination with the former Assad regime aligned Syrian intelligence.
-It is manufactured locally by a cheap and simple process.
-In July 2019 in Lebanon, captagon was sold for $1.50 to $2.00 a pill.
-In 2021 in Syria, low-quality pills were sold locally for less than $1, while high-quality pills are increasingly smuggled abroad and may cost upwards of $14 each in Saudi Arabia.

 According to some leaks, militant groups export the drug in exchange for weapons and cash.
 According to Abdelelah Mohammed Al-Sharif, secretary general of the National Committee for Narcotics Control and assistant director of Anti-Drug and Preventative Affairs, forty percent of users between the ages of twelve and twenty-two in Saudi Arabia are addicted to fenethylline.
 In 2017, fenethylline was the most popular recreational drug in the Arabian Peninsula.

 In October 2015, a member of the Saudi royal family, Prince Abdel Mohsen Bin Walid Bin Abdulaziz, and four others were detained in Beirut on charges of drug trafficking after airport security discovered two tons of fenethylline pills and some cocaine on a private jet scheduled to depart for Riyadh, the capital of Saudi Arabia.
 The following month, Agence France-Presse reported that Turkish authorities had seized two tonnes of fenethylline—about eleven million pills—during raids in the Hatay region on the Syrian border.
 The pills had been produced in Syria and were being shipped to countries in the Arab states of the Persian Gulf.